duraanali/fitness-tracking/README.md

-## Fitness Goal Tracking Application built with Codeigniter
+## Fitness Goal Tracking Application

 The goal of this application is to help anyone track their goals into becoming physically fit in a short amount of time.